Merchant card acceptance

 Authorizations & declines

-If you obtain Address Verification, you must review the AVS response separately from the authorization response and make your own decision about whether to accept the transaction.
-A transaction can be approved by the Issuer even if AVS is unavailable or reflects that the address provided to you does not match the billing address on file at the Issuer.
+If you obtain address verification, you must review the AVS response separately from the authorization response and make your own decision about whether to accept the transaction.
+A transaction can be approved by the issuer even if AVS is unavailable, or reflects that the address provided does not match the billing address on file at the issuer.
 If the authorized cardholder disputes such a transaction, you will be responsible for the resulting chargeback.

 You must not break one transaction into multiple transactions in an effort to obtain approval.